Spokn AI

 A community for leaders to connect and share knowledge to achieve contact centre excellence.

-Which dialling mode is right for your call centre campaign: predictive, progressive or preview?
+Which dialling mode is right for a call centre campaign?

 Which is the best dialling mode?
 There isn’t a simple answer, because it depends on the use case.
 The right dialling mode is the one that best meets the requirements of a particular campaign or customer demographic.